The planetary nebula Abell 48 and its [WN] nucleus: The nature of Abell 48

 As the distance is critical to the interpretation of Abell~48, we revisit this problem here.
 Wachter et al. (2010) utilized the IRAC and 2MASS photometry to determine a large distance of 16.5 kpc on the assumption of Population\,I status, placing it on the far side of the Galactic disk beyond the bulge.
 To refine this estimate, we adopt the absolute magnitude calibration for WR stars from Crowther et al. (2006a).
 We average the $K_s$-band absolute magnitudes for the WN\,3-4 and WN\,5-6 subgroups from their Table\,A1 to adopt $M_{K_{s}}$ = $-3.8\pm0.7$.
 Our dereddened $K_s$ magnitude from Table\,\ref{table:CS_phot} leads to a distance modulus of 15.4 mag, or a distance of 12.0$^{+4.6}_{-3.3}$\,kpc, again placing it on the far side of the Galactic bar.
 The luminosity follows from the distance, reddening and bolometric correction (\S\ref{sec:model}), and is $L \approx$\,3.4 $\times 10^5 L_{\odot}$.

-The asymptotic reddening in this direction from Schlafly \& Finkbeiner (2011, who updated Schlegel et al. 1998) is E(B-V) = 10.0 mag (A$_{V}\simeq$ 31 mag), compared to our own $E(B-V)$ of 1.90 (A$_{V}$ = 5.9).

-Even though the total extinction is not very reliable in this case, there should be at least 15--20 mag of visual extinction if the star is really at or on the far side of the end of the Galactic bar.
+The asymptotic reddening in this direction from Schlafly \& Finkbeiner (2011, who updated Schlegel et al. 1998) is $E(B-V)$ = 10.0 mag (A$_{V}\simeq$ 31 mag), compared to our adopted $E(B-V)$ of 1.90 (A$_{V}$ = 5.9).
+Even though the asymptotic extinction is not very reliable in this case, there should be at least 15--20 mag of visual extinction if the star is really at or on the far side of the end of the Galactic bar.
 Hence the discrepancy of such a large distance with a relatively low reddening is difficult to explain if we are dealing with a massive star, a point made by Wachter et al. (2010).
-The data strongly suggest the star is considerably closer and that it is more likely to be the central star of a PN (see the next section).
-Our argument is illustrated in Figure~\ref{fig:steps}, which shows the asymptotic reddening as a function of Galactic longitude (Schlafly \& Finkbeiner 2011), plotted for two Galactic latitudes, $b$ = 0 (the mid-plane) and $b$ = 0.45 (the latitude of Abell~48).
-It can be clearly seen that the reddening to Abell 48 is a small fraction of the total reddening in this direction.
+The available data strongly suggest the star is closer and that it is likely to be the central star of a PN.
+Our argument is illustrated in Figure~\ref{fig:steps}, which shows the asymptotic reddening as a function of Galactic longitude (Schlafly \& Finkbeiner 2011), plotted for two latitudes, $b$ = 0 (the mid-plane) and $b$ = 0.45 (the latitude of Abell~48).
+It is clear that the reddening to Abell 48 is a small fraction of the total reddening in this direction.
 The sightline passes close to the intersection of the Galactic Long Bar with the Scutum-Centaurus arm where several major star-forming complexes and massive clusters occur, visible only in the IR (Negueruela et al. 2010, 2012, and references therein).
 The heavy interstellar extinction precludes the \emph{optical detection} of any nebula beyond $D$ = 6\,kpc on this sightline.